m1lkman/Update-PlexMediaServer/README.md

   * Windows 7/Windows Server 2008 with PowerShell 4.0 or later
   * Windows 8/Windows Server 2012 with PowerShell 5.0 or later
   * Windows 10/Windows Server 2016 with PowerShell 5.0 or later
+  * Windows 11/Windows Server 2019/2022 with PowerShell 5.0 or later

   Plex Media Server 1.7 or later (https://www.plex.tv/downloads/)

-  Cjmurph's Plex Media Server Service Wrapper (PMS as a Service) 1.0.3 or later (https://github.com/cjmurph/PmsService)
+  [Cjmurph's Plex Media Server Service Wrapper](https://github.com/cjmurph/PmsService) (PMS as a Service)
+  * 1.0.3 or later for PMS windows-x86 builds
+  * 1.2.1.0 or later for windows-x86_64 builds
 ### Installation
 1. Save the module file (Update-PlexMediaServer.psm1) to a folder of the same name in one of your PowerShell module directories  (%ProgramFiles%\WindowsPowerShell\Modules\Update-PlexMediaServer or %UserProfile%\Documents\WindowsPowerShell\Modules by default).
 See [Installing a Powershell Module](https://msdn.microsoft.com/en-us/library/dd878350).
 Or using git, execute the following commands: